|

 Cut ears require extra care (for at least 1 week) and costs

-to know what length you want them (tall, medium or short) and may even ask to see pictures of dogs that have
+to know what length you would like them cut (tall, medium or short) and may even ask to see pictures of dogs that have

 ears that you like.
 Therefore it is in our best interest not to provide this service because the puppy's ears